ThehedgeKnight/100hires-portfolio-mo/README.md

 ## First Impressions

 Cursor is genuinely interesting.
-Having Claude and Codex available inside the same environment where you're editing files removes a lot of the back-and-forth I normally do lik draft in Claude, copy, paste somewhere, adjust.
+Having Claude and Codex available inside the same environment where you're editing files removes a lot of the back-and-forth I normally do, like draft in Claude, copy, paste somewhere, and adjust.
 Here it's more fluid.
 I'm still learning where the edges are, but the discomfort is the good kind.
-I've been using Claude daily in my marketing work for content, research, and workflow building, having it embedded in a coding environment opens up a different set of use cases I want to explore.
+I've been using Claude daily in my marketing work for content, research, and workflow building.
+Having it embedded in a coding environment opens up a different set of use cases I want to explore.

 I'm not a developer.
 But I've spent five years building operational systems inside fast-moving teams, and I know that the fastest way to get comfortable with a tool is to use it on a real problem under a real deadline.
 This was a good first one.